endlos99/xdt99/doc/MANUAL.md

     LABEL2 TEXT 'Hello World'
     Label3 mov Label1(R1),Label2(r2)

+The use of _whitespace_ has been relaxed.
+Single spaces may be used judiciously within the operand field to increase the legibility of expressions.
+Two or more spaces as well as a tab character introduce the comment field.

+    label  data addr + len - 1  comment
+           movb @addr + 2(r1), *r2+ ; comment

+_Technical note:_ It is not possible to detect the beginning of the comment field based on the current instruction, as the example

+    maxval equ 8 * 9 would be too big

+shows.
+Where does the comment start, and what is the value of `maxval`?

+To deal with this problem, a new _relaxed syntax_ enabled by option `-r` has been introduced.
+With relaxed syntax, there are no restrictions on whitespace, i.e., any mount of whitespace might be used anywhere.
+On the other hand, comments after the operand fields must be introduced with a semicolon `;`.

+    label  li    r0   ,   2*      max_val  +     1 ; comment

+The _extended expression_ syntax supports parentheses `(`, `)`, the modulo
+operator `%`, the exponentiation operator `**`, and binary operators bit-and `&`, bit-or `|`, bit-xor `^`, and bit-not `~` as well as binary literals introduced by `:`.

+    area    equ (xmax + 1) * (ymax + 1)
+    addr2   equ addr1 | >A000 & ~>001F
+    padding bss size % 8
+    binval  equ :01011010

+Remember that all operators have the _same precedence_, i.e., an expression such as `1 + 2 * 3 - 4 & 5` evaluates as `(((1 + 2) * 3) - 4) & 5`.
+This may sound
+annoying, but changing the established order of evaluation would break compatibility with existing sources.
+To adjust the order of evaluation, parentheses are used: `1 + (2 * 3) - (4 & 5)`.

 _Labels_ may be of arbitrary length and may contain arbitrary characters except for whitespace and operators (`+-*/$#!@'"`).
 Labels not imported or exported by `REF` or `DEF`, resp., may even be in Unicode.
 An optional colon `:` may be